How to teach financial wisdom to your teen?

 In few short years they will be on their own.
 Managing their own finances.

-And you will be in peace if you have effectively taught them the needed financial wisdom to thrive in the world.
+And you will be in peace if you have effectively imparted the needed financial wisdom to thrive in the world.

 - How to develop self-confidence in your teenager